Uttar Pradesh Police: History

 The Civil Police too continued to grow and Mr. B.N.
 Lahiri was the first Indian Inspector General of Police of Uttar Pradesh after independence.
-The performance of the state police in the spheres of Crime control and maintenance of law and order was highly appreciated, due to which it had the proud privilege of being the first police force in the country to receive the President's Color on 13 November 1952 by the then Prime Minister of India, Pt.
+The performance of the state police in the spheres of Crime control and maintenance of law and order was highly appreciated, due to which it had the proud privilege of being the first police force in the country to receive the President's Color on 23 November 1952 by the then Prime Minister of India, Pt.
 Jawaharlal Nehru.
 Various specialized wings of the U.P. police have since come into existence for combating organized crimes, economic offences, terrorism, etc.

 Organization and structure

 A Director General of Police (DGP) heads the state police.
 He is assisted by many police officers.
 State police headquarters is situated in Lucknow.

 For the purpose of maintaining law and order in the state, the state of Uttar Pradesh is divided into 8 police zones.
 Each zone is headed by an officer of the rank of additional director general of police who is an officer of the Indian police Service.
 Each police zone is constituted by 2 to 3 police ranges.
 There are a total of 18 police ranges in the state of Uttar Pradesh.
-Each range is headed by an officer of the rank of either inspector general of police or deputy inspector general of police which corresponds with the administrative division.
+Each range is headed by an officer of the rank of either inspector general of police or deputy inspector general of police.
 Each police range is constituted by around 2 to 4 districts.